ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 4pm.
-Mostly cloudy, with a high near 84.
-East northeast wind around 3 mph.
-Chance
+         <h3>Today</h3>Showers and thunderstorms before 1pm, then a chance of showers and thunderstorms between 1pm and 4pm.
+Mostly cloudy, with
-         of precipitation is 50%.<br></div>
+         a high near 84.
+West wind around 5 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">